aortich/PriceGraph/README.md

 # PriceGraph
-A small project showcasing some RxSwift and my mad design skillz with a neat price index chart
+A small project showcasing some a neat price index chart